CASE studentships – Collaborative/Industrial placements

 How did you work with your industrial partner?

-Jordans-Ryvita is interested in identifying rye varieties and growing conditions that can produce grain which will form low amounts of acrylamide when baked (see this feature Under the bar: acrylamide and food safety for more on the acrylamide issue).
+Jordans-Ryvita is interested in identifying rye varieties and growing conditions that can produce grain which will form low amounts of acrylamide when baked.
 It is therefore important that any experiments I did were with commercially used varieties and relevant to their manufacturing process.

 What part of the acrylamide problem did you investigate?